Schools with Phlebotomy Classes & Programs

 South Central College of Minnesota

 Also, the South Central College of Minnesota provides a hybrid phlebotomy program.
-It offers a significant portion of the technical instruction online which can be completed before the laboratory work.
+It offers a significant portion of the technical instruction online, which can be completed before the laboratory work.
 Candidates for certification must work for at least one year as technicians in an accredited laboratory prior to taking the ASCP exam.
-This work must be at least 35 hours weekly involving both venipuncture and microtechniques.
+This work must be at least 35 hours weekly and involve both venipuncture and microtechniques.

-Consisting of 16 credits, the program includes courses such as introduction to phlebotomy; phlebotomy skills; phlebotomy internship; medical terminology; and interpersonal communication.
+The 16-credit program includes courses such as introduction to phlebotomy, phlebotomy skills, phlebotomy internship, medical terminology, and interpersonal communication.

 • Location: Faribault, MN